PLewinJones/drop_impact/readme.md

 ## The Problem

 This code simulates the impact of an axisymmetric liquid drop onto either a solid surface, or, via symmetry, the impact of two identical drops.
 The impact is cushioned by a gas film, which is modelled using lubrication theory.
-This reduces the gas film to a single PDE for the gas pressure solved along the surface of the drop.
+This reduces the gas film's dynamics to a single PDE for the gas pressure solved along the surface of the drop.

 This is a driver code for the open-source finite element library [oomph-lib](https://oomph-lib.github.io/oomph-lib/doc/html/), which must be installed first to use this code.